RajarsiGit/Node-CLI/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-From anywhere open CMD or Powershell and type `hello`
+From anywhere open CMD or Powershell and type `hello-name-cli`